jerry73204/2023-ai-final/README.md

 - _GNU parallel_, a parallel command executor used in our scripts.
 Ubuntu users can install this command by `apt install parallel`.
+- `optipng`.
+Ubuntu users can install by `apt install optipng`.
+- `rsvg-convert`.
+Ubuntu users can install by `apt install librsvg2-bin`.
+- `potrace`.
+Ubuntu users can install by `apt install potrace`.

 ## Get Started